This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 The potential problems with leaving a ceiling fan are mostly related to overheating and fire hazards.
 That’s what you have to be careful of.
 On a high quality, new ceiling fan that’s properly installed, this risk is very small.
 You’d likely be able to leave a good new fan turned on for years without issues.

 Older fans are more likely to have developed some wear and tear that would lead to overheating or other problems.
 Of course that really depends on what shape the particular fan is in.
+Most fans should have a thermal fuse that cuts the power to the motor when a certain temperature is reached.
+However, in many cases, that fuse is single use and it’ll have to be replaced after it’s triggered.

 Low quality ceiling fans are much more likely to have a low quality and underpowered motor.
 Lower quality motors are built in a way that use more electricity to do the same thing as higher quality ones.
 They’re less efficient.
 The electricity that isn’t turned into rotating the fan blades, is turned into heat.
 So the less efficient a motor is, the more heat is produced.
 The more heat, the higher the risk of wiring getting damaged and causing a fire.
 Especially if you consider that low quality fans won’t only have lower quality motors but also lower quality wiring.
 Suggested: Can a ceiling fan motor be replaced?